sayinathk/sayinathk.github.io/_posts/2021-01-10-Privacy-in-WhatsApp-and-beyond.md

 - All the apps you use: click [here](https://security.google.com/settings/security/permissions)
 - All of your YouTube history: click [here](https://www.youtube.com/feed/history/search_history)
 - Google has created an advertisement profile for you based on the information it has collected, click [here](https://www.google.com/settings/ads/) to see your ad profile.
 - If you are getting to know about these google links for the first time, then please stop, nothing else matters in the world, open these links and get awestruck on how much data Google has on you.
-Want to know more about the tracking by Google, you can read further in my article [How to See Exactly Who Google Thinks You Are — And Then Turn off Their Tracking](https://medium.com/hackernoon/how-to-see-exactly-who-google-thinks-you-are-and-then-turn-off-their-tracking-94e83183fe36)
+Want to know more about the tracking by Google?, you can read further in my article [How to See Exactly Who Google Thinks You Are — And Then Turn off Their Tracking](https://medium.com/hackernoon/how-to-see-exactly-who-google-thinks-you-are-and-then-turn-off-their-tracking-94e83183fe36)

 #### Trackers Around Web
 - The websites you browse also have trackers.
 You are so special to the big tech companies that they want to get to know you better, even when you don't directly use their product.
 So they track you throughout the net.
 For eg, Facebook tracks you throughout the internet building a profile for you, even though you don't have a Facebook account.